Love Again (2023 film): Production

-In April 2019, it was announced James C. Strouse would write and direct the film, tentatively titled Text for You, which would be an English-language remake of the German film SMS für Dich, with Screen Gems set to produce.
-In October 2020, Priyanka Chopra Jonas, Sam Heughan and Celine Dion joined the cast of the film.
-In November 2020, Russell Tovey, Steve Oram, Omid Djalili, Sofia Barclay, Lydia West, Arinzé Kene and Celia Imrie joined the cast.
+In April 2019, it was announced that James C. Strouse would write and direct the film, then titled Text for You, an English-language remake of the German film SMS für Dich, with Screen Gems set to produce.
+In October 2020, Priyanka Chopra Jonas, Sam Heughan, and Celine Dion joined the cast.
+In November 2020, Russell Tovey, Steve Oram, Omid Djalili, Sofia Barclay, Lydia West, Arinzé Kene, and Celia Imrie were added to the cast.

-Principal photography began in October 2020 and ended in early 2021.
-Filming first took place in London, after which production moved to the United States.
+Principal photography began in October 2020 and concluded in early 2021.
+Filming started in London before production moved to the United States.

-In April 2022, it was announced that the film had been retitled It's All Coming Back to Me, after the song "It's All Coming Back to Me Now", which Dion covered on her 1996 album Falling into You.
-In November 2022, it was announced that the film was retitled to Love Again.
+In April 2022, the film was retitled It's All Coming Back to Me, after the song "It's All Coming Back to Me Now", which Dion recorded for her 1996 album Falling into You.
+In November 2022, the title was changed again to Love Again.

 Music

 The Love Again soundtrack was released on May 12, 2023.
-It features five new songs by Celine Dion and six of her past hits.
-The first song, "Love Again" was released on April 13, 2023.
-The second track, "I'll Be" was released on May 5, 2023.
+It includes five new songs by Celine Dion and six of her earlier hits.
+The first song, "Love Again", was issued on April 13, 2023.
+The second track, "I'll Be", followed on May 5, 2023.

 Release

-The film was released in the United States theatrically on May 5, 2023.
-It was previously scheduled to be released on February 10, 2023, and then moved to May 12, 2023, by Sony Pictures Releasing.
+The film was released theatrically in the United States on May 5, 2023.
+It had previously been scheduled for February 10, 2023, before being moved to May 12, 2023, by Sony Pictures Releasing.

-The film was released digitally on May 23, with a Blu-ray and DVD release to follow on July 18.
+The film was released digitally on May 23, with a Blu-ray and DVD release scheduled for July 18.

 Reception

 Box office

-Love Again has grossed $6.2 million in the United States and Canada, and $6.5 million in other territories, for a worldwide total of $12.7 million.
+Love Again grossed $6.2 million in the United States and Canada, and $6.5 million in other territories, for a worldwide total of $12.7 million.

-In the United States and Canada, Love Again was released alongside Guardians of the Galaxy Vol. 3, and was projected to gross around $5 million from 2,650 theaters in its opening weekend.
+In the United States and Canada, Love Again was released alongside Guardians of the Galaxy Vol. 3 and was projected to earn around $5 million from 2,650 theaters in its opening weekend.
 The film made $1.2 million on its first day, including $240,000 from Thursday night previews.
-It went on to debut to $2.4 million, finishing fifth at the box office.
+It went on to debut with $2.4 million, placing fifth at the box office.

 Critical response

-Audience surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported that female audience members (who made up 75% of the opening weekend) gave it an 81% overall positive score, with 57% saying they would definitely recommend the film.
+Metacritic, which uses a weighted average, assigned the film a score of 32 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported that female audience members, who made up 75% of the opening weekend, gave it an 81% overall positive score, with 57% saying they would definitely recommend the film.